10up/vagrant-ghost/README.md

-# Moonshine Hostupdater
+# Vagrant Ghost

 This is a fork of [vagrant-hostsupdater](/cogitatio/vagrant-hostsupdater).
-For now, it is only for use in development.

 To test/use this plugin: